Canada Unveils Investment Plan to Bolster AI Sector and Create Jobs

-UPDATE — JULY 2025: Canada’s $2.4 billion AI investment plan, first announced in April 2024, continues to serve as the foundation for the country’s AI strategy.
-No new major federal AI budget commitments or legislative announcements have been made since.
-While Canada remains a global leader in AI research, officials acknowledge the country’s slower pace in cross-sector adoption.
+UPDATE — JULY 2025: Canada’s $2.4 billion AI investment plan, first announced in April 2024, still anchors the country’s AI strategy.
+Since then, the federal government has not announced major new AI budget commitments or legislation.
+Canada remains a global leader in AI research, but officials admit the country has been slower to adopt AI across different industries.

-The Artificial Intelligence and Data Act (AIDA) is still undergoing regulatory development, with key implementation provisions expected to take effect on August 2, 2025.
-A General-Purpose AI Code of Practice is also forthcoming.
-Meanwhile, the Canadian government is advancing its AI Strategy for the Federal Public Service (2025–2027), which emphasizes ethical, transparent, and human-centered use of AI in government operations.
+Regulators are still developing the Artificial Intelligence and Data Act (AIDA), with key provisions scheduled to take effect on August 2, 2025.
+Officials will also release a General-Purpose AI Code of Practice.
+At the same time, the government is advancing its AI Strategy for the Federal Public Service (2025–2027).
+That plan emphasizes ethical, transparent, and human-centered use of AI in government.

-In short, Canada’s current AI policy landscape is defined more by regulatory follow-through and internal strategy execution than by new funding announcements.
-The $2.4 billion investment package and broader initiatives introduced in 2024 continue to shape national AI governance.
+In short, Canada’s AI policy today reflects steady follow-through and strategy execution rather than new funding.
+The $2.4 billion package and related initiatives from 2024 continue to shape national AI governance.

 ORIGINAL NEWS STORY: